midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 ## Validation

-- given certain input data, contents of the genesis block can be independently verified and re-created
+- given indicated input data, contents of the genesis configuration can be independently verified and re-created when it comes to data coming from Cardano and Ledger parameters

 ## Negative consequences